v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 26. On **LON-CL1**, Laura's Edge browser should still be open, and the **Office apps and devices** page should be displayed along with the error message that indicated your admin has turned off Office installs.
 Since you just turned this global option back On, you need to refresh this page to see how it affects Laura’s ability to download Microsoft 365 Apps for enterprise. <br/>

-	**Note:** Unlike the previous time when you refreshed this page and it did not reflect Laura's updated Office 365 license status, refreshing this page after updating the global download setting works.
+	**Note:** Unlike the previous time when you refreshed this page and it did not reflect Laura's updated Microsoft 365 license status, refreshing this page after updating the global download setting works.

 	Select the **Refresh icon** that appears to the left of the address bar at the top of your browser.